-Whether your organization has thousands or millions of files, SecurityIQ can collect and analyze permissions to these files for deeper insight into who has access.
+Whether your organization has thousands or millions of files, IdentityIQ File Access Manager can collect and analyze permissions to these files for deeper insight into who has access.
 With the ability to align and fix inappropriate access issues, you can proactively mitigate security risk to your content.

 Establish Data Ownership